z-silver/z-silver/README.md

 ## Facts I consider relevant
 - I exist
-- I like reading, gaming, programming and music
+- I like reading, gaming, programming, music and anime
 - Marketing annoys me, but it's needed so this is my attempt
 - Immutability is a great idea

 ### Languages I use
 - Clojure
 - Racket
-- Scheme
 - Zig
 - Janet
 - Shell

 ### Languages I like but don't normally use
 - Elvish
+- Scheme
 - Lua
 - Forth
 - [Sal](https://github.com/Dr-Nekoma/salem)